djuricmilos/container/README.md

 #### Factory

-Container will use invoke object of factory class to create service instance.
+Container will invoke object of factory class to create service instance.

 ```
 $builder = new Laganica\Di\ContainerBuilder();